 The risk for recurrence after surgery alone varies according to localization.

+Except for small tumors in special localizations, surgery must be supplemented with radiation therapy.
 Radiation therapy targets the area of the tumor because there is often microscopic residual disease despite "free" resection margins evaluated by light microscopy.
 In addition, regional lymph nodes are irradiated either for manifest regional metastases or because of the primary tumor's localization, and/or the T stage suggests high probability for microscopic disease in regional lymph nodes.

 The target volume and dose are adapted for each patient.